whipowill/wow-acore-mod-nerf-herder/README.md

 I intend this mod to work with [HonorGuard](https://github.com/azerothcore/mod-gain-honor-guard).
 This means enemy villages and towns need to be nerfed enough to make them raidable, to make honor farming work.

-Some of the villages, even in starter zones, have super high level NPCs that were originally meant to discourage enemy players on PVP servers from ruining the starting zones of the other faction.
+Some of the villages, even in starter zones, have super high level NPCs that were originally meant to discourage enemy players on PVP servers from ruining things for the other faction.

 These guards will be nerfed to a level appropriate for their respective zones.